 Variable pressure valves are adjusted noninvasively through magnetic field technology.
 There are several different variable pressure valves available, and your doctor will decide which one is most appropriate for you based on an evaluation of your individual condition.

 Variable pressure valves allow for a more customized treatment for NPH and reduce the need for additional procedures.
 Through a simple and safe implantation procedure, patients can receive effective, long-term drainage of excessive CSF fluid.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for normal pressure hydrocephalus.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for NPH.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for NPH.
 Dr. Lipani offers image guided brain surgery approaches and ventriculoperitoneal shunt placement for NPH treatment, tailored to the needs of each patient.
-For state-of-the-art NPH treatment call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art NPH treatment call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!